-The Program Operations Division was added to the Health & Human Services (HHS) Department in 2010 as a recommendation from MAI consultants and Doña Ana County management.
-The division researches and works with HHS key stakeholders to support health care safety-net services.
+The Program Operations Division was added to the Health & Human Services (HHS) Department in 2010 after a recommendation from MAI consultants and Doña Ana County management.
+The division researches and works with key HHS stakeholders to support health care safety-net services.

-The Division provides coordination, communication and collaboration among contracted providers and department staff.
-This is accomplished at both the Division and Department levels, through consistent application and funding processes, contract monitoring, and support and guidance for new program development.
+The division provides coordination, communication and collaboration among contracted providers and department staff through consistent application and funding processes, contract monitoring, and support and guidance for new-program development.

 THE PROGRAM OPERATIONS DIVISION IS RESPONSIBLE FOR:

 - Procurement: Developing all HHS Requests for Proposals (RFPs) and Requests for Bids (RFBs); and coordinating proposal evaluation committees.